ImageMagick/Usage-Markdown/filter/index.md

 Special thanks goes to [Fred Weinhaus](http://www.fmwconcepts.com/fmw/fmw.html) for his help in the research during the re-development of the Resize Filters.
 He was especially eager for the addition of the '`Lagrange`' family of filters, which did not exist in IM resize before this overhaul.

-Also thanks goes to [Nicolas Robidoux](http://ca.linkedin.com/pub/nicolas-robidoux/40/3ab/b73), who's mathematics helped solve a major fault in the [General Distort Operator](../distorts/#distort), and then develop [Cylindrical Filters](#cylindrical), that produce better results that what you get with the [Resize Operator](../resize/#resize).
+Also thanks goes to [Nicolas Robidoux](http://ca.linkedin.com/pub/nicolas-robidoux/40/3ab/b73), whose mathematics helped solve a major fault in the [General Distort Operator](../distorts/#distort), and then develop [Cylindrical Filters](#cylindrical), that produces better results than what you get with the [Resize Operator](../resize/#resize).

 ### How filters work {#how_filters_work}

-When resizing an image you are basically trying to determine the correct value of each pixel in the new image, based on the pixels in the original source image.
+When resizing an image, you are basically trying to determine the correct value of each pixel in the new image, based on the pixels in the original source image.
-However these new pixels do not match exactly to the positions of the old pixels, and so a correct value for these pixels needs to be determined in some way.
+However, these new pixels do not match exactly the positions of the old pixels, and so a correct value for these pixels needs to be determined in some way.

 What is done is to try to use some type of weighted average of the original source pixel values to determine a good value for the new pixel.
 The real pixels surrounding the location of the new pixel forms a 'neighbourhood' of contributing values.